-To claim a tax deduction on your voluntary after-tax contributions, you will need to take the following steps.
+If you wish to claim a tax deduction on your voluntary after-tax contributions, you will need to take the following steps.

-- Make an after-tax contribution to your super account before 30 June
+1. Make an after-tax contribution to your super account before 30 June

-- Lodge a Notice of Intent Form with Christian Super
+2. Lodge a Notice of Intent Form with Christian Super

-You’ll need to lodge a Notice of Intent Form with us.
-This is a form from the Australian Taxation Office (ATO) which allows you to claim or vary a tax deduction for personal super contributions.
+The second step is to lodge a Notice of Intent Form with us.
+This is a form from the ATO which allows you to claim or vary a tax deduction for personal super contributions.

-- Have your paperwork in order when you do your tax return
+3. Have your paperwork in order when you do your tax return